TannyJungMC/TansHugeTrees/README.md

-This is the backup of this mod.
-To open this, use IntelliJ (Recommended) or MCreator.
-I'm using both programs, one for hand code systems, other one for general and hard things such as blocks, items, entities, and GUIs.
+This is source code of Tan's Huge Trees mod.
+It's maybe different from other mods, as there's no branch separated for different Minecraft versions, instead it's all in one but one at a time.
+To use this, you may need to install 2 programs, IntelliJ and MCreator.
+I'm using both programs.
+One for handcode systems, other one for general and hard things I don't like to touch such as blocks, items, entities, and GUIs.
+Read below for how to use it.

+# Current Supported Versions

+Here is current supported Minecraft versions you can switch.
+"Active" means currently in development on that version.
+"Need To Check" means there's new changes and I haven't tested on that version yet.
+"Ready" means I have already tested new changes on that version and ready to be switched.
+- 1.20.1 (Active)
+- 1.21.1 (Need To Check)

 # How To Use

+- To open this.
+Use IntelliJ (Recommended) or MCreator with the same version as branch name.
+If you use MCreator, then you will need to install plugins as well.
+I have already put all required plugins in the folder ".mcreator_plugins".
+- To switch between supported versions.
+Open MCreator, then open workspace settings, switch version of generator there.
+After finish MCreator part, then go to IntelliJ to fix errors in handcode part.
+Use find tool to find all text like this "(1.21.1)" or version you switched.
+It will show you all change mark comments, switch the changes by copy-paste them to the code below.
 - To run client or server.
-Go to "Gradle" tab at right side, select `Tasks > forgegradle runs > runClient or runServer`.
+In IntelliJ, go to "Gradle" tab at right side, select `Tasks > forgegradle runs > runClient or runServer`.
+In MCreator, click the green buttons at top-right.
 - To export the mod to JAR format.
-Go to "Gradle" tab at right side, select `Tasks > build > build`.
+In IntelliJ, go to "Gradle" tab at right side, select `Tasks > build > build`.
 The exported file will be in `Project Folder > build > libs`.
+In MCreator, click the orange button then choose path for exported file.

 # From Creator